Speed Demon (Justin Bieber song)

 "Speed Demon" is a song by Canadian singer Justin Bieber.
 It was released through Def Jam Recordings and ILH Productions as the second single from his eighth studio album, Swag II, on September 22, 2025.
 Bieber wrote the song with producers Eddie Benjamin, Carter Lang, Dylan Wiggins, and Daniel Chetrit.
+The song was later serviced to Top 40 and Rhythmic radio stations on May 4, 2026.

 Composition and critical reception

 "Speed Demon" is a song with a hip-hop-influenced instrumental and a groovy guitar melody.
 It is a bright and funky song with a humorous chorus about "checking these chickens", with Bieber also saying his viral "is it clocking to you?" meme, which came from a paparazzi altercation he had a few months before the release of the song and its parent album.
 Katie Hawthorne of The Guardian opined: "But for a song bragging about ambition, it lacks adrenaline – like many of Swag IIs safe, repetitive tracks".
 Andrew Unterberger of Billboard ranked it third among the album's tracks, saying that the song "works because he's so firmly in lockstep with the groove, which evokes summery early-'90s nostalgia in the absolute best way".